Updated on April 5, 2025

 NC Court of Appeals Judge Jefferson Griffin ran for the justice seat in November 2024 and lost to the incumbent Supreme Court Justice Allison Riggs by 734 votes, according to the NC State Board of Elections website.
 Unsatisfied with the results, Griffin filed several election protests with the State Board of Elections and after two recounts, the results remained the same.

 According to court documents, he alleged that ballots were cast by people who weren’t legally registered to vote due to incomplete voter registrations.
 He claimed ballots were cast by overseas citizens who weren’t NC residents and did not live in the US.
-He alleged military members and overseas citizens did not provide a photocopy of their ID Exception Form or photo ID.
+He alleged that military and overseas citizens did not provide a photocopy of their ID Exception Form or photo ID when they cast their absentee ballots.

 The Board of Elections determined “that the protests did not substantially comply with the service requirements and did not establish probable cause to believe that a violation of election law or irregularity or misconduct occurred in the protested elections.”
 The protests were dismissed.